labview-for-microcontrollers/vireo-for-microprocessors/README.md

 *   With the Vireo firmware running, the board will show up as a "VIREO" USB drive on the user's computer.
 *   The user then copies over a `main.via` file, which causes the Vireo firmware to immediately run it (or restart it when the `main.via` file is re-saved).
 Vireo also runs this `main.via` file at boot/startup if present.

+## Idea: Could some of MicroPython/CircuitPython sources be leveraged for Startup and GPIO

+The [MicroPython](https://github.com/micropython/micropython) and [CircuitPython](https://github.com/adafruit/circuitpython) projects have already solved the challenge of abstracting the handling of Startup and GPIO.
+Could that codebase be leveraged and linked to the vireo runtime instead of python?